wp-plugins/osm/readme.txt

 4. Use template-tags to show a map if your post/page has got a geolocation

 == Changelog ==
+= 0.9.4 =
+* NEW: LIBS of diff. map types are loaded only when needed
+* NEW: Shortcodegenerator at backend extented to get the chosen maptype
+* FIX: Customfield marker error at IE
 = 0.9.3 =
 * NEW: added Google Maps: Sattelite, Street, Hybrid, Physical = 0.9.2 =